camunda/camunda-docs/docs/components/modeler/forms/form-element-library/forms-element-library-group.md

 ---
 id: forms-element-library-group
 title: Group
-description: Learn about the group form element to group multiple form components
+description: Learn about the group form element to group multiple form elements
 ---

-The group component serves as a container to group various form elements together.
-It allows for nesting of components and assists in organizing complex forms.
+The group element serves as a container to group various form elements together.
+It allows for nesting of fields and assists in organizing complex forms.

 ![Form Group Symbol](/img/form-icons/form-group.svg)